 Get in touch with Sheldon Davidson Solicitors

 To discuss your circumstances or start a claim, contact Sheldon Davidson Solicitors today.
 A member of our team of Prostate Cancer Solicitors will be happy to answer any questions you might have.

 We listen carefully to your particular situation and how it has affected you, your family and your finances.
 After that, we can give you an honest assessment of your claim and your chances of success.

 If you choose to proceed, our prostate cancer negligence solicitors will represent you tenaciously at every step along the way.
 We will work diligently to secure a financial settlement for you, as well as representing you in court if necessary to achieve success.

-Established in 1997 we have grown to become one of the leading Personal Injury & Medical Negligence Law Firms in Greater Manchester.
-Given our long history in Manchester, we are undoubtedly local specialists but are more than happy to represent clients from across the country.
+Established in 1997 we have grown to become one of the leading Medical Negligence & Personal Injury Law Firms in Greater Manchester.
+We are Manchester local, but are more than happy to represent clients from across the country.

 Our Medical Negligence Solicitors act regularly for clients across Greater Manchester including Ashton, Bury, Bolton, Radcliffe, Prestwich, Middleton, Failsworth, Rochdale, Oldham, and Whitefield.

 We can support your needs wherever you live in Wales, England & Northern Ireland.